 7.1.3 Network Function Service discovery

-A Control Plane Network function (NF) within the 5G Core network may expose its capabilities as services via its service based interface, which can be re-used by Control Plane CN NFs.
+A Network function (NF) within the 5G Core network may expose its capabilities as services via its service based interface, which can be re-used by CN NFs.

 The NF service discovery enables a CN NF or SCP to discover NF instance(s) that provide the expected NF service(s).
 The NF service discovery is implemented via the NF discovery functionality.